sjl/.plan/README.markdown

   v1 :per-iteration-into v2)` sets vars to store timing info.
 And they even work together -- in `run-stats` I average the per-iteration times together.
 * More [Learning WebGL][].

+#### 2016-07-03

+* Did a few more episodes of [Coding Math][].
+Ran into a weird issue with Sketch's `polygon` function...
+I'll have to ask vydd about that in IRC the next time I have an internet connection.